Your ankle helps to balance and stabilize your body. It’s made up of bones that are supported with muscles and ligaments.

 - swelling that gets worse with physical activity

-- a loud popping sound at the back of the heel, signaling a ruptured tendon.
-If this occurs, seek emergency medical attention.
+- loud popping sounds at the back of the heel, signaling a ruptured tendon; if this occurs, seek emergency medical attention

 - magnetic resonance imaging (MRI)